Yum-Yum Donuts: History

 Phillip C. Holland founded Yum Yum Donuts in 1971 in a former Orange Julius store.
 The original location, at Avenue 26 and Figueroa Street in the Cypress Park district of Los Angeles, California is still in operation.
 Holland met his future business partner, Frank Watase, when he put out a newspaper advertisement seeking a business manager for his first shop.
 Holland expanded to three shops by 1973, sold half of the company to Watase, and together, they went on to open over 100 stores.
 In 1989, Holland retired and sold his share of the company to Watase, who owned and operated the company with his son, Lincoln Watase.

-In 2004 Yum-Yum Donuts bought Winchell's Donuts which opened 70 donuts shops ready for operation.
+In 2004, Yum-Yum Donuts bought Winchell's Donuts, which opened 70 donut shops ready for operation.
 As of 2019, there were 126 Winchell's and Yum-Yum Donuts shops in the greater Los Angeles area.
 Yum-Yum Donuts is the largest chain of privately owned donut shops in the United States.
 Both Yum-Yum Donuts and Winchell's are headquartered in the City of Industry, California.

 Frank Watase died in September 2020 and, today, his son Lincoln Watase remains President of Yum-Yum Donuts.